Lex-DRL/AID-guide/Building_better_worlds.md

 ### But I'm not a programmer!
 The good news is, it's great if you are, but you don't need to be.
 As long as you understand how the AI works (even in vague terms), you can significantly enhance the output, even staying completely away from "programming" the WI.

-So first things first, there are two aspects the AI struggle with:
+So first things first, there are two general problems the AI struggle with:

 1. Vague/unclear WI entries;
 2. Too long, non-informative WI entries.